County Route 514 (New Jersey): Route description

 Upon crossing Mile Run Stream, CR 514 enters New Brunswick in Middlesex County and becomes unsigned and city maintained.
 CR 514 passes through more residential and commercial development as it comes to an intersection with Easton Avenue (CR 527).
 CR 514 and Hamilton Street continue past off-campus residences of Rutgers University and later pass through the College Avenue Campus of the university.
-After passing George Street (CR 672), the road becomes Johnson Drive and passes through the office complex of the Johnson & Johnson headquarters.
-The road curves to the south, passing under Amtrak's Northeast Corridor near the New Brunswick Station, and a ramp to Route 18 south.
-At Route 27 (Albany Street), CR 514 joins Albany St. and forms a concurrency with Route 27.
+After passing the intersection of George Street (CR 672), the road becomes Johnson Drive and passes through the office complex of the Johnson & Johnson headquarters.
+The road curves to the south, passing under Amtrak's Northeast Corridor near the New Brunswick station, and a ramp to Route 18 south.
+At the intersection of (Route 27), CR 514 joins Albany Street and forms a concurrency with Route 27.
 After an interchange with Route 18, the road crosses the Raritan River on the Albany Street Bridge into Highland Park.
-Upon entering Highland Park, Route 27/CR 514 becomes two-lane Raritan Avenue, intersecting CR 622 and continuing through the downtown area of Highland Park.
-CR 514 splits from Route 27 by heading east on Woodbridge Avenue, where Middlesex County maintenance begins and signage resumes.
-Upon entering Edison, CR 676 intersects the route before it widens into a four-lane divided highway and interchanges with US 1.
-Following this, the road becomes two lanes and undivided again as it comes to the CR 529 junction and passes through residential areas.
+Upon entering Highland Park, Route 27/CR 514 becomes two-lane Raritan Avenue, intersecting with River Road CR 622 and continuing through the downtown area of Highland Park.
+CR 514 splits from Route 27 by heading east on Woodbridge Avenue while Route 27 continues east-northeast on Raritan Avenue, where Middlesex County maintenance begins and signage resumes.
+Upon entering Edison, Duclos Lane (CR 676) intersects the route before it widens into a four-lane divided highway and interchanges with U.S. Route 1.
+Following this, the road becomes two lanes and undivided again as it comes to the intersection of Plainfield Avenue (CR 529) and passes through residential areas.